-Edward is an Associate Professor in Applied Health Research.
-His current research, which has attracted international recognition, focuses on the design, delivery, and testing of complex interventions in unscheduled and emergency care, with a specific focus in pre-hospital emergency care.
-Methodologically Edward is particularly interested in intervention development and evaluation, consensus methods, and realist evaluation.
-He chairs the University's Research Environment Working Group.
+Edward is Professor of Applied Health Research.
+His current research, which has attracted international recognition, focuses on mental health, pre-hospital emergency care, allied health & related global health.
+Methodologically Edward is particularly interested in evidence synthesis, intervention development and evaluation, consensus methods, and realist evaluation.
+He chairs Stirling's University wide Research Environment Group.
 Edward is an Honorary Senior Research Fellow with the Scottish Ambulance Service and a co-director of the Scottish Ambulance Service & Nursing Midwifery and Allied Health Professions Research Unit Research Collaboration.
 In 2006 Edward was appointed as a Research Fellow in the Nursing Midwifery and Allied Health Professions Research Unit.
 This followed his award of the first Nursing Midwifery and Allied Health Professions Research Training scheme's post-doctoral research fellowship (2004-2006), which he undertook at The University of Stirling.
 Edward's clinical background is in occupational therapy and cognitive behavioural therapy, which he practiced in a range of mental health settings (1995-2004).
-He received his PhD (2004) whilst still working in clinical practice.
-Edward is a founding member of the Royal Society of Edinburgh's Young Academy of Scotland.
+He received his PhD (2004) while still working in clinical practice.